tushardacoder/StackOverflow_Lite/README.md

 ## `PUT /api/answers/accept-answer`

-Accept an answer for a question and Question owner can accept this answer
+Accept an answer for a question and only Question owner can accept this answer

 ### Authorization